iledarn/addons-dev/access_limit_records_number/README.rst

  Limit number of records for arbitrary model
 =============================================

-With this module you can limit number of records for any model.
+With this module you can limit number of records for any model in specified domain.
 For examle, you can restrict number of vehicles in fleet_vehicle, say by three.
 If users try to create more then three vehicles then exception occurs.